singnet/dev-portal/docs/all/mpe/snet-cli.md

 ## Modifiers

-We've implemented several modifiers for this JSON parameter in order to simplify passing big files and and to have the possibility to pass binary data (and not only base64 encoded data).
+We've implemented several modifiers for this JSON parameter in order to simplify passing big files and to have the possibility to pass binary data (and not only base64 encoded data).

 There are 3 possible modifiers:
 * file      - read from file;